-- Share How Content Marketing Metrics are Changing Over Time on Facebook
+- Share How Content Analytics are Changing Over Time on Facebook

-- Share How Content Marketing Metrics are Changing Over Time on Twitter
+- Share How Content Analytics are Changing Over Time on Twitter

-- Share How Content Marketing Metrics are Changing Over Time on Linkedin
+- Share How Content Analytics are Changing Over Time on Linkedin

-- Share How Content Marketing Metrics are Changing Over Time via email
+- Share How Content Analytics are Changing Over Time via email

 It wasn’t always this way.
 In 1904 Jell-O started printing Jell-O “best seller” recipes and distributing them for free.
 Jell-O credited its distribution of these free recipes with over $1 million in sales from 1904 to 1906.
 At a sales price of $0.10, that’s over 10 million units.